massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/contact-us.md

 ### Description
-This pattern displays contact information grouped by type
+This pattern displays a collection of Contact Groups

 ### Status
 * Stable as of 5.0.0